Tag Archives: Gil Kane

 The back cover is a double whammy of information on Dark Horse’s range, beginning with a subscriptions page and then a colour advertisement on the back.
 The company was making real inroads into the UK comics market, bringing international comics to our shores on bigger, better quality paper, chock full of strips and features.
 It’s unfortunate that the whole market was shrinking rapidly and ultimately there wasn’t much time left for the imprint and its titles.
 But we’ve got plenty of issues of this comic to go so we’ll not get bogged down with endings just yet.

-So Alan and Lex will have to stay completely still all the way until Tuesday 28th September 2021 and the review of Jurassic Park #4!
+Rejigging it into an ongoing comic would take a little planning and working out what to fill the pages with.
+So in the end Alan and Lex would have to stay completely still all the way until 28th September 2021 for Jurassic Park #4!
+So will you.
 Will it be worth the wait?

 JURASSiC PARK #2: BUiLDiNG THE PARK